Skip to content

 Pro$69/mo1Brand voice (5 voices), 3 campaigns

-BusinessCustom5+Unlimited brand voice, team features
+BusinessCustom5+Unlimited brand voice, team features, API

 Who Should Pay for Jasper?

-• Marketing agencies managing multiple client brands
+• Marketing agencies managing 3+ client brand voices

-• Businesses running multi-format campaigns
+• Businesses running coordinated multi-channel campaigns

-• Solo bloggers → Writesonic at $19/mo
+• A solo blogger → Writesonic at $19/mo does 90% of the job

 Final Verdict